altunixon/wips/lns/altina_ln/ASP-121-Chapter_1_Thunderclap.md

 Wahaha, Eddie laughed.<br/>
 "That’s a great line!
 I will say this to that person after I return to Fort Volks."<br/>
 His beloved Fifth Princess stayed behind in the fortress.<br/>
-Regis said in a panic:
+Regis said in a panic:<br/>
 "Wahh… N-No, that’s not what I mean…!!"<br/>
 "You have a way with words after becoming a woman, Regis."<br/>
 "Please don’t tease me, Lord Eddie."<br/>
-After the conversation became like this, a cold voice interjected:
+After the conversation became like this, a cold voice interjected:<br/>
 "… Is it fine to be this relaxed?
 The sun is setting.
 Do you want to continue this stand off?"<br/>
 Jessica asked in a cold tone as usual.<br/>
 Regis smiled wryly.<br/>